alleach24/wordle/README.md

 1. Download the github repo
 2. From your preferred IDE, open the base folder.
 3. In the command line, run the following lines:
---npm i
+---npm i
---npm run start
+---npm run start

   The program will automatically launch a browser with the program running.